 Staying hydrated on a run involves quite a bit of skill.
 Successfully drinking water while running requires practice and patience, as many new runners discover that it is considerably more difficult than they might expect.

 Test out different running water bottles, hydration packs and fuel belts until you find what works best for you.
+If you’re hoping to avoid the burden of carrying something bulky, check out a handheld clutch for easy access to water without all the extra weight.

 Handheld running water bottles make drinking water on the run convenient.
 You always have easy access to your water bottle, and can usually carry quite a bit at one time.
 However, many runners find holding a water bottle to feel especially cumbersome during a long run.